-"We are going ahead with our voluntary actions which will reduce carbon emissions and also bring about increased "The latest United Nations Environment Programme (Unep) emissions gap report clearly says that developed countries have cut more than developing countries when we use the same baseline"

-energy efficiency from 25% to 50%.
+"We are going ahead with our voluntary actions which will reduce carbon emissions and also bring about increased energy efficiency from 25% to 50%.

 "We want the developed world to walk the walk."

 The comments come ahead of a major climate meeting of heads of state and government being hosted by UN secretary-general Bank Ki-moon next month.